What are some of the most asked questions about Leadfeeder Tracker?

 Q: Why do I need Tracker, I have Google Analytics connected?

-A: Yes, it is.
+Yes, it is.
 You can also turn IP-address anonymization on in your Leadfeeder Tracker settings if desired.
-IP-address anonymization does not impact company recognition, unlike in Google Analytics.
+IP address anonymization does not impact company recognition (unlike Google Analytics) nor does it slow down the recognition.
+However, we won't be able to later debug based on IP addresses anymore, since we won't have them.

 Time and Date of visit